 - Demonstrate an understanding of the fundamental principles of Biology as it relates to their degree path.
-These fundamental principles include:: cell theory, gene theory and homeostasis.
+These fundamental principles include: cell theory, gene theory and homeostasis.
 Varied courses can assess these principles at any level of biological hierarchy from molecular structure through organismal structure to complete ecosystems. - Demonstrate an understanding of topics revolving around the interactions that organisms have with each other, other organisms and their abiotic surroundings including the flow and use of energy within their environment.
 Students should show knowledge of larger scale biological topics including diversity, population dynamics, and competition within ecosystems. - Apply the scientific method to original or pre-designed biological experiments.
 Students should be able to create or assess a hypothesis, conduct experiments, correctly interpret results, and effectively communicate findings while relating each step of the scientific method. - 4.
 Show proficiency using biological laboratory techniques practiced within a given course curriculum.
 Students should show knowledge in applied techniques such as, but not limited to, microscopy, dissection, sterile technique, sample identification and chemical assays.
 Students will use varied instrumentation to obtain experimental results.

 REQUIRED COURSES UNITS

 BIOL 1 Principles of Biology 5

-BIOL 2 General Zoology
+BIOL 2 General Zoology 4

-BIOL 3 General Botany 4
+BIOL 3 General Botany

 CHEM 1A General Chemistry 5

-CHEM 1B General Chemistry 5
+CHEM 1B General Chemistry

+Complete eight units from one of the following groups:

 PHYS 2A General Physics 3

-PHYS 3A General Physics Laboratory
+PHYS 3A General Physics Laboratory 1

-PHYS 2B General Physics Laboratory
+PHYS 2B General Physics

-PHYS 3B General Physics Lab
+PHYS 3B General Physics Laboratory

-OR •

-PHYS 4A Mechanics 4